 Anti-shock systems are particularly useful for those of you who want to protect your knees from any unwanted stress caused by running.
 The anti-shock system runs under the treadmill and helps absorb the impact of each running step.

 For a treadmill, this one is surprisingly quite.
-Many of the users who own the Maxkara have commented on how quiet the machine is when in motion.
-A few users mentioned what a good choice the Maxkara is for apartment buildings.
+Many of the users who own the Maxkare have commented on how quiet the machine is when in motion.
+A few users mentioned what a good choice the Maxkare is for apartment buildings.

 Decent motor for price point 2.5HP